franzbu/EnhancedSpaces.spoon/README.md

 ### Custom Wallpapers
-For enabling the feature that each mSpace can have an individual wallpaper, add the following lines to your `init.lua`:
+For enabling the feature that each mSpace can have an individual wallpaper, add the following to your `init.lua`:

 ```lua
   ...